danielrgc97/Application_8Timer/README.md

 # 8Timer
-Application designed for guide you in gym workouts.
+Application designed for organice and guide your workouts.
 ## Characteristics
 * Hybrid application built for Android, iOS and with Web mode.
 * Technologies: Ionic, Angular, TypeScript, HTML, CSS...